What is the alkaline diet?

 Does this diet really work and is there evidence to support the controversial claims made about its health benefits?
 We investigate the acid alkaline diet.

-The alkaline diet has made big headlines over the last few years, and often for all the wrong reasons.
-We look into this highly controversial diet and ask whether it is safe, effective and scientifically sound.
+The alkaline diet has made big headlines over recent years, often for all the wrong reasons.
+We look into this contentious diet and ask whether it is safe, effective and scientifically sound.

 What is the alkaline diet?

-An alkaline diet is based on the theory that you can change the pH balance of your body and blood through the food that you eat – despite there currently being no substantial evidence to suggest that this is possible.
+An alkaline diet is based on the theory that you can change the pH balance of your body and blood through the food you eat – despite there currently being no sound evidence to suggest this is possible.

-Foods that are cited as being ‘acid-producing’ by advocates of the diet include meat, wheat and other grains, refined sugar, dairy products, caffeine, alcohol and processed foods.
-Foods that are considered ‘alkaline foods’ include fruit and vegetables.
+Advocates cite ‘acid-producing’ foods to be meat, wheat and other grains, refined sugar, dairy products, caffeine, alcohol and processed foods.
+Foods that are considered ‘alkaline’ include fruit and vegetables.

 The diet was originally developed to help prevent kidney stones and urine infections, as the pH of your urine changes depending on what you eat.
 However, there is no evidence to suggest that this alters the pH of the rest of the body.
 Blood pH is tightly regulated by our kidneys and is not affected by diet.